core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20034.md

 `func (o *InlineResponse20034) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

-### GetIsDefault

-`func (o *InlineResponse20034) GetIsDefault() bool`

-GetIsDefault returns the IsDefault field if non-nil, zero value otherwise.

-### GetIsDefaultOk

-`func (o *InlineResponse20034) GetIsDefaultOk() (*bool, bool)`

-GetIsDefaultOk returns a tuple with the IsDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsDefault

-`func (o *InlineResponse20034) SetIsDefault(v bool)`

-SetIsDefault sets IsDefault field to given value.

-### HasIsDefault

-`func (o *InlineResponse20034) HasIsDefault() bool`

-HasIsDefault returns a boolean if a field has been set.

-### GetAssignedDevices

-`func (o *InlineResponse20034) GetAssignedDevices() NetworksNetworkIdFirmwareUpgradesStagedGroupsAssignedDevices`

-GetAssignedDevices returns the AssignedDevices field if non-nil, zero value otherwise.

-### GetAssignedDevicesOk

-`func (o *InlineResponse20034) GetAssignedDevicesOk() (*NetworksNetworkIdFirmwareUpgradesStagedGroupsAssignedDevices, bool)`

-GetAssignedDevicesOk returns a tuple with the AssignedDevices field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssignedDevices

-`func (o *InlineResponse20034) SetAssignedDevices(v NetworksNetworkIdFirmwareUpgradesStagedGroupsAssignedDevices)`

-SetAssignedDevices sets AssignedDevices field to given value.

-### HasAssignedDevices

-`func (o *InlineResponse20034) HasAssignedDevices() bool`

-HasAssignedDevices returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)